gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 the family was managing to get by, but Maddy knew that dinner for two extra people tonight would have meant no lunch for her mother the next day.
-Mama Roo would have insisted if it was almost anyone else---she was as proud as a lion when it came to keeping house---but Gumption was practically almost family and Special Leaf somehow always made people feel comfortable.
+Mama Roo would have insisted if it was almost anyone else—she was as proud as a lion when it came to keeping house—but Gumption was practically almost family and Special Leaf somehow always made people feel comfortable.